How we are run

 Chief Executive - Brian Bleese

-Brian has been with DWT since 1998 and has held a variety of roles over the past 18 years.
-The role of Director of Operations and Development is a broad and varied one overseeing and ensuring that key core operational functions including, Health and Safety, Human Resources, ICT, resources and infrastructure, are fit for purpose.
-Brian also leads and supports all departments in the development of major projects.
+Brian has been with DWT since 1998 and since then has held a variety of roles within Dorset Wildlife Trust, becoming acting Chief Executive in 2019.
+His previous role was that of Director of Operations and Development, overseeing and ensuring that key core operational functions including, Health and Safety, Human Resources, ICT, resources and infrastructure, are fit for purpose.
+Brian has also led the development of a number of major projects.
 These have recently included the development of the Chesil Beach Centre, The Great Heath initiative and the installation of renewable biomass heating systems at a number of DWT facilities.
 Brian also represents DWT on a number of external bodies including the Dorset AONB Board, Wessex Angling Trust, Dorset Food and Drink and as Chairman of the Purbeck Heritage Network.
 A Swanage resident with local roots in the Purbeck stone quarrying industry, Brian enjoys sea angling, photography and exploring local food and drink.

-Director of Fundraising and Marketing - Alastair Cook
+Director of Fundraising and Marketing - Sara Thompson

 Director of Nature-based Solutions - Imogen Davenport

 Imogen has worked for Dorset Wildlife Trust since 1996, becoming Head of Conservation in 2001 and Director of Conservation in 2009.
 She has a degree in Environmental Science and prior to moving to Dorset volunteered for several wildlife charities in Berkshire and worked as countryside ranger in Buckinghamshire and for Surrey Wildlife Trust as a botanical surveyor.
 Imogen has been closely involved over the years in development of Dorset’s biodiversity strategy, its Sites of Nature Conservation Interest (SNCI) project, the Dorset Local Nature Partnership and DWT’s Living Landscapes approach.

 Director of Finance and Resources - Sue Patterson